gilzoide/cffi-gdextension/README.md

   + TODO: arrays, union, enums, function pointers
 - Scoped type definitions, so that different types can be defined with the same name in different libraries.
 - Instantiate FFI types using `CFFIType.alloc`.
-  The returned `CFFIValue` is RefCounted and releases the memory automatically whenever it gets destroyed.
+  The returned `CFFIOwnedValue` is RefCounted and releases the memory automatically whenever it gets destroyed.
-- Get/set struct fields by name from `CFFIValue`s
+- Get/set struct fields by name from `CFFIPointer`s
-  + TODO: support this in `CFFIPointer`s
 - Construct `String`s and `PackedByteArray`s from `CFFIPointer`s with a single method call
 - Use Dictionaries as literal struct values, for example when calling a function